eschmidt001/E.Motion-2019/documents/design-journey.md

 > Come up with some idea for interactive features for your site.

   - Ticket order form (no payment)
-  - EBoard member bios pop up upon clicking their name/headshot.
+  - E-Board member bios pop up upon clicking their name/headshot.